 http://bcn.iums.ac.ir/article-1-3165-en.html

-1- Histomorphometry and Stereology Research Center, Shiraz University of Medical Sciences, Shiraz, Iran
+1- Histomorphometry and Stereology Research Center, Shiraz University of Medical Sciences, Shiraz, Iran. & Department of Physiology, Shiraz University of Medical Sciences, Shiraz, Iran.

-2- Center for Transfusion Medicine and Cellular Therapies, Department of Laboratory Medicine and Pathology, Emory University School of Medicine, Atlanta, GA
+5- Department of Laboratory Medicine and Pathology, Center for Transfusion Medicine and Cellular Therapies, School of Medicine, Emory University, Atlanta, United States.

 Abstract:

-Results: Our data showed that the administration of VPA could significantly recover the hippocampal spatial arrangement of the pyramidal neurons, and reduce three-dimensional deformation, and decrease the total number of dead neurons and MDA levels induced by MCAO.
+Results: Our data demonstrated that VPA significantly restored the hippocampal spatial arrangement of pyramidal neurons, reduced three-dimensional deformation, and decreased the total number of dead neurons and MDA levels induced by MCAO.

-Conclusions: The results of this study indicated that the reduction in neuronal death in the CA1 region of the hippocampus, along with the improvement in hippocampal spatial cell arrangement and three-dimensional structure, may be correlated with reduced levels of oxidative stress.
-These structural alterations may contribute to the behavioral effects previously reported, including in our earlier studies.
+Conclusion: This study indicates that reduced neuronal loss in the CA1 region, along with improvements in spatial cell arrangement and three-dimensional structure, may be correlated with reduced levels of oxidative stress.
+These structural alterations may contribute to the behavioral effects previously reported, including those in our earlier studies.

 Type of Study: